fintoc-com/fintoc-node/README.md

 # Fintoc for Node

 The Node client to interact with the [Fintoc](https://fintoc.com/) API.
-Mainly a port of [fintoc-python](https://github.com/fintoc-com/fintoc-python).
+It mainly consists of a port (more of a carbon copy, really) of [fintoc-python](https://github.com/fintoc-com/fintoc-python).

 ---